microprediction/timemachines/CONTRIBUTE_ONLINE_STYLE_MODELS.md

 ### When not to use this pattern

-If the package assumes you have to fit every new data point (like Prophet or many others) then see [CONTRIBUTE_BATCH_STYLE_MODELS.md](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_BATCH_STYLE_MODELS.md) instead.
+If the package assumes you have to fit every new data point (like Prophet or many others) then see [CONTRIBUTE_BATCH_STYLE_MODELS.md](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_BATCH_STYLE_MODELS.md) instead as this will provide a much shorter path.

 ### How to contribute